nicolajthor/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

 Nicolaj Thor is a pre-doctoral research fellow at Opportunity Insights at Harvard University.
 His research interests in public finance include economic inequality, social mobility, and taxation.
-He is also interested in econometrics and political economy.
+He is also interested in econometrics and development economics.